Healthy Homes Assessment Ngaio

 Rental Property Home Assessments Ngaio

-Property rental areas that are affected by Health Homes Standard.
-Healthy Homes Standards in Ngaio include each:
+Areas of rental properties that are impacted through the Healthy Homes Standard in Ngaio include each:

 • Bedroom